Lahaul & Spiti- The Land of Unique Festivals

 Chhishu or Shishu, is a festival celebrated on the tenth of every month.

 Nyainay, is held on the 15th day of the first Bhoti month to celebrate the birthday of Lama Chan Li Zi, The festival is marked by fasting and silence by some while feasting by others.

-Da Chang, is a festival celebrated by shooting arrows towards the riverto symbolise victory over evil. it is celebrated extensively by the menfolk in February.
+Da Chang, is a festival celebrated by shooting arrows towards the river to symbolize victory over evil. it is celebrated extensively by the menfolk in February.
 The festival lasts for 6 days.

 Namgan festival is celebrated at the time of harvest, sometime in September.
-Horse races are also organised to mark the occasion.
+Horse races are also organized to mark the occasion.

 Char Festival at Trilokinath temple this festival is held for a whole week in the month of March.
 It forms the celebrations of Shivratri fair.